 Add a limited budget and an inevitable landing place for its ending, and I Trapped the Devil can’t help but lag a little in the middle.

 In regards to its ending, some viewers may be disappointed depending on expectations.
 Contrary to an M Night Shyalaman movie, I Trapped the Devil doesn’t drop a major jaw-dropping twist.
 Like most of the movie, Lobo’s climax is ambiguous.
-It’s also as bleak as its winter setting, and true to the one of dread established from its opening frame.
+It’s also as bleak as its winter setting, and but its a bleakness well-earned over the course of its story.
 Arguably, Lobo’s ending is true to the movie and its tone.
 I Trapped the Devil doesn’t work because it makes you jump.
 This is a movie that gets under your skin and elicits discomfort.
 Similarly, its ending is likely to linger and frustrate in equal measures.

 I Trapped the Devil Offers Enough Dread and Atmosphere to Stretch Its Premise

-Consistent with some of the past criticisms, I Trapped the Devil certainly stretches a thin premise.
+Consistent with other reviewers’ criticisms, I Trapped the Devil certainly stretches a thin premise.
 Fortunately, it’s both a damn interesting premise and a movie that maintains a foreboding atmosphere from start to finish.
 And at under 90 minutes, it’s easy to forgive I Trapped the Devil for dragging just a little in the middle.
 Ultimately, even without its nihilistic atmosphere, the premise promises a payoff that, while ambiguous, still delivers.